reenaqureshi/cc_ReenQureshi_052/lab_tasks/lab5/README.md

 ## How to review

-1. Open `lab5.pdf` for a step-by-step narrative and embedded screenshots.
+ Open `lab5.pdf` for a step-by-step narrative and embedded screenshots.

-3. Any config/manifests created are available in `workspace/`.

 ---